gpaumier/gp2/src/articles/2010-08-07 prototype-upload-wizard-unveiled-for-wikimedia-commons.rst

    .. figure:: /images/2010-08-07_UploadWizard_screenshot.png
       :figclass: framed-img

-      Screenshot of the prototype’s interface
+      Screenshot of the prototype's interface

 We recently conducted a User experience study, both to evaluate the current upload interface and to make a first check on our prototype.
 Our first results look promising and show a clear improvement over the current interface (:doc:`watch the videos <wikimedia-multimedia-ux-testing-videos>`); we're hoping to share the full videos in the coming weeks.
 We've also taken into account the `informal feedback <http://usability.wikimedia.org/wiki/Multimedia_talk:Upload_wizard>`__ already provided by the first community testers.